 The word order.
 It really has to be по улице first, or it can start with the subject?

-As being Russian I responsibly declare that all the variants below must be correct:
+As a native speaker I responsibly declare that all these variants below must be correct:

 Человек (мужчина) идёт по улице